How to Reimagine Enforcement by Utilizing an End-to-End Digital Platform

 - Reconcile parking and enforcement transactions to align with settlement summaries

 - Automatically prohibit the purchase of permits tied to a license plate number with outstanding citations

 In order to increase revenue, cities should be focused on increasing parking compliance, not writing more citations.
 When a city can offer more ways to pay for parking (meters, apps, pay stations, etc) residents and visitors alike find paying for parking more convenient and therefore are much more likely to comply with parking laws.
 This ultimately drives parking revenue up and decreases the amount of tickets that need to be written.

 Portland, Maine, as an example, was able to decrease their citations written by 20% which they attribute to offering more ways to pay for parking.
-By using one solution, Passport’s digital platform, they can offer more ways to pay, and can manage digital enforcement on the same system.
+By using one solution, Passport’s digital platform, they can offer more ways to pay including mobile parking payment solution, and can manage digital enforcement on the same system.

 Utilize data to make strategic decisions

 When you have an end-to-end digital platform to manage enforcement along with other mobility solutions, you can access all your data in one place to view your operation holistically.
 This allows you to make more informed decisions.
 For example, data on parking compliance rates can support better decision making on pricing and positive reinforcement of parking rules.
 If city officials can see patterns in specific neighborhoods where compliance is low and citations are high, they might be able to make better informed pricing and time changes to help create more affordable parking in that area, which will ultimately lead to higher compliance rates.